The Regimen

 All of that is reason enough to eat more mushrooms.
 But here’s a delicious bonus: these mostly unattractive fungi do a beautiful job of enhancing the health of your skin and protecting it from aging.

-A recent study showed the consumption of mushrooms correlated to a reduction in the collagen-damaging oxidative reaction known as advanced glycation end products (AGEs), a process caused by excess sugars in the blood binding to proteins and breaking them down.
+A study showed the consumption of mushrooms correlated to a reduction in the collagen-damaging oxidative reaction known as advanced glycation end products (AGEs), a process caused by excess sugars in the blood binding to proteins and breaking them down.

 Mushrooms are the only source of vitamin D in the produce aisle and one of the few non-fortified food sources of this important nutrient that aids in healthy cell proliferation and reduced inflammation.